 Smart card authentication

-This guide is meant for Ubuntu Server, if you want to configure a desktop installation refer to the desktop guide.
+This guide is meant for Ubuntu Server 20.04 and newer.
+If you want to configure a desktop installation refer to the desktop guide.

-• opensc-pkcs11: contains the smart card drivers, such as PIV or CAC.
+• opensc-pkcs11: (optional, depending on your smartcard hardware) contains the smart card drivers, such as Personal Identify Verification (PIV) or Common Access Card (CAC)

 • sssd: the authentication daemon that manages smart card access and certificate verification